Combinatorial Markov chains on linear extensions: Sage and Maple implementations

 \section{\texttt{Sage} and \texttt{Maple} implementations}

 We have implemented the extended promotion and transposition operators on linear extensions in \texttt{Maple} and also the open source software \texttt{Sage}~\cite{sage, sage-combinat}.
-The \texttt{Maple} code is available from the homepage of one of the authors (A.A.) as well as the preprint version on the arXiv, whereas the \texttt{Sage} code is already integrated into \texttt{sage-5.0}.
+The \texttt{Maple} code is available from the homepage of one of the authors (A.A.) as well as the preprint version on the arXiv, whereas the \texttt{Sage} code was already integrated into \texttt{sage-5.0} (by A.S.).
+Some of the figures in this paper were produced in \texttt{Sage}.

+Here we illustrate how to reproduce Example~\ref{example.promotion slide} in \texttt{Sage}.
+We define the poset, view it, and create its linear extensions: